 - Longevity of your family line

-- Birth and rebirth, as occurs in spring (which may partly be why we have the Easter bunny that pops up in spring time)
+- Birth and rebirth, as occurs in spring (which may partly be why we have the Easter bunny that pops up in spring time) - Wisdom:

 Since the rabbit and the hare are born with open eyes (unlike humans) this made ancient people think that rabbits must know a lot about where they came from and about the mysteries of procreation.
 Based on this, people began connecting rabbits and hares with wisdom.
 The rabbit’s cleverness was not only believed to be limited to knowledge about creation.
-Throughout folklore the rabbit is seen to use its quickness and wiliness to outwit his enemies, not too unlike Bugs Bunny!
+Throughout folklore the rabbit is seen to use its quickness and wiliness to outwit his enemies, not too unlike Bugs Bunny! - Protection from evil forces and connection with ground spirits:

 There is a theory that rabbits may have been imbued with protective power against evil.
 It is thought by some that ancient humans used to believe that hellish entities lived underground in the underworld.
 Since burrowing rabbits could survive in spite of spending much of their time close to these evil entities, they must have special protective powers again these forces, giving the rabbit a lucky, protective power.